Prashant9192/prashant-portfolio/README.md

 If MongoDB is not configured, the site uses default content from the API route files in `app/api/content/`.

+## 📊 Analytics

+This project includes **Vercel Analytics** for tracking website visitors and page views.
+The analytics are automatically enabled when deployed on Vercel.

+### Features
+- **Visitor Tracking**: Count unique visitors to your portfolio
+- **Page Views**: Track which pages are most popular
+- **Real-time Data**: View analytics in your Vercel dashboard
+- **Privacy-Friendly**: Compliant with privacy regulations

+### Setup
+1. The `@vercel/analytics` package is already installed and configured
+2. The `<Analytics />` component is added to the root layout (`app/layout.tsx`)
+3. Deploy to Vercel - analytics will automatically start collecting data
+4. View analytics in your Vercel project dashboard under "Web Analytics"

+**Note**: Analytics only work when deployed on Vercel.
+For local development, the component is included but won't send data.

 ## 🚢 Deployment

 ### Vercel (Recommended)